Group Size

 Trek to Lukla

-Our last day of trek following the Dudh Kosi River down to Lukla.
-It’s only a gradual walk along the Dudhkhosi river after our steep descent from Namche.
-We’ll have lunch on our way and we make the final climb up to the airstrip at Lukla.
-Rest of the day is free and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways least expected.
-This is our final day on these fantastic mountains.
-Later we celebrate our successful completion of trek & climb with our Sherpa guides and porters who we’ve got to know so well & are now good friends.
-It’s a pleasure to end this wonderful trip on a happy note.
-We then slumber into blissful sleep.
+Our last day of the trek follows the Dudh Kosi River down to Lukla.
+It’s only a gradual walk along the Dudhkhosi River after our steep descent from Namche.
+We’ll have lunch on our way and make the final climb up to the airstrip at Lukla.
+The rest of the day is free, and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways we least expected.

 Meals: